 The case is sand tan in color (just because) and provides plenty of room for practice material, a wire brush, and any other small stippling specific tools you want to keep together.
 Lid opens all the way so the case does not tip over when you open it.

 This is a good starter kit for those new to stippling, as it provides a moderate temperature, and our most user friendly tips, with plenty of room for expansion if you want to add more tips etc.

-Also available at Brownells, U.S. Tactical Supply, and Dillon Precision.
+Also available at Brownells, and U.S. Tactical Supply.